gunascarlced/Cipher-Vault/README.md

 # Cipher-Vault

 **Cipher Vault** is a secure command-line interface (CLI) password manager written in Python.
-It stores your passwords encrypted using a **Caesar cipher** with a shift of `-12`, so your credentials remain safe even if someone accesses your file.
+It stores your passwords encrypted using a **Caesar cipher**, so your credentials remain safe even if someone accesses your file.

 ---